snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-aws/index.md

 1. SnowplowAdmin role ARN
 2. SnowplowDeployment role ARN
 3. AWS region to deploy into
-4. VPC peering requirements (if applicable)
+4. VPC CIDR requirements for VPC Peering (if applicable)
+5. The IAM permission boundary ARN (if applicable)